aircrack-ng/aircrack-ng-archive/README.md

 To build `aircrack-ng`, the Autotools build system is utilized.
 Autotools replaces the older method of compilation.

+**NOTE**: If utilizing a developer version, eg: one checked out from source control, you will need to run a pre-`configure` script.
+The script to use is one of the
+following: `autoreconf -i` or `env NOCONFIGURE=1 ./autogen.sh`.

 First, `./configure` the project for building with the appropriate options specified for your environment:

     `./configure <options>`

+**TIP**: If the above fails, please see above about developer source control versions.

 Next, compile the project (respecting if `make` or `gmake` is needed):